 Needless to say, when the doors re-opened, I did not move from that place.
 I wanted to keep enjoying a close encounter “rumbón de plena” with the great Puerto Rican signer.

 Tribute to Roberto Roena and Luis “Perico” Ortiz

 This year’s tribute to Roberto Roena en Luis “Perico” Ortiz was well deserved, and I’m glad it coincided with them celebrating milestone birthdays.
 These are two of my favorite musicians as I grew up listening to their music.
 I will dedicate the next couple of blogs to sharing my experience with their music.

-The Fiestas de la Calle San Sebastian bring great memories, and I hope they continue as a tradition for many years to come.
+The Fiestas de la Calle San Sebastian bring great memories to me and million of Puerto Ricans.
+I hope they continue as a tradition for many years to come.